-Current sessions beginning April 20 – August, 12:30p MT are now FULL!
-A new Group forms in September.
-If you’re interested in joining as a future participant, please email desertsuprematism (at) gmail (dot) com with a self-introduction and why you’re interested in the Group.
+Group 2 begins September 24, 12:30p MT-January 2022.
+If you’re interested in joining September sessions or as a future participant, please email desertsuprematism (at) gmail (dot) com with a self-introduction and why you’re interested in the Group.
 Serious inquiries only!

 Each session will last 90 minutes, consisting of a brief opening lecture followed by group discussion on select readings circulated in advance of each session.

-In the Eggshell is a five month Working Group that aims to redress modern art by turning to how the sciences, religious beliefs, and occult traditions provide a better articulation of modern art.
-The Group employs imaginative, innovative, and methodological intervention as a means of addressing some of the fundamental elements left out of the discourse.
-The discipline of art history often forgets it’s only seeing part of the picture.
+In the Eggshell: An Esoteric Working Group is a 5 month transdisciplinary Working Group that aims to redress modern art by turning to how the sciences, religious beliefs, and occult traditions provide a better articulation of modern art.
+Dialogue is opened up between practitioners in fields of study that traditionally engage infrequently.
+This allows for conceptual, theoretical, methodological, and imaginative intervention and integration from across disciplines as a means of addressing fundamental elements left out of the art historical discourse on the topic of the ‘spiritual dynamic’ in modern art.

 You do not need formal training in this particular subject area to join In the Eggshell sessions.
-I prefer participants to come seeking knowledge, as eager contributors with diverse backgrounds.
-Although formally trained as an art historian, I am a peripatetic writer and researcher that thrives on transdisciplinarity, a practice Roderick Lawrence argues “transcends disciplinary boundaries and is a form of knowledge production characterized by non-linearity, reflexivity, and intercommunicative action.”
+Participants should come seeking knowledge, as eager contributors from diverse backgrounds.

 Session 1.
 Blank Spaces on the Maps of Learning: Complex & Mixed Disciplinary Worlds.
 This session will serve as an informal introduction to the lecture series and its thematic approach rather than chronological, with a focus on the historical use of the terms ‘science and occult’, thinking about the complexity of occultism as historical phenomenon and the history of exclusion in textbook and museum narratives when addressing the spiritual dynamic in modern art, a recurring theme in these sessions.
 We’ll read texts by Egil Asprem, Wouter J. Hanegraaff, and H.P.
 Blavatsky.